-In 2012, Ecoventura launched a new career shadowing program for EPI students aimed at assisting them with career exploration by offering the opportunity to “shadow” an Ecoventura naturalist guide.
-Guides serve as mentors to the students in the field during a week-long cruise aboard a first class 20-passenger yacht; the Eric, Flamingo or Letty.
-A total of up to four applicants are selected by the EPI staff based on the student’s essay explaining their interest in becoming a naturalist guide or crew member.
-Through career shadowing, the students selected to participate will get the chance to learn first-hand what a professional naturalist guide, chef, engineer or Captain does on a typical work week.
-By observing the nature of the work and being able to ask questions of the mentors, students can acquire insight into a career field and determine the suitability of that career.
+Every year, Ecoventura invites students from the Mola Mola Eco Club to participate in a career mentorship ruise aimed at assisting them with career exploration by offering the opportunity to “shadow” Ecoventura naturalist guides and crew.
+Guides serve as mentors to the students in the field during a week-long cruise aboard an Ecoventura first class 20-passenger yacht.
+Through career shadowing, the students will have the chance to learn first-hand what a professional naturalist guide, chef, engineer or Captain does on a typical work week.
+By observing the nature of the work and being able to ask questions of the mentors, students can acquire insight into a career field.
 This program provides a valuable link to motivate and encourage local students to choose a career in tourism.